 For participating business the Company's policy is to distribute profits arising such that over long periods the returns to policy holders are commensurate with the investment returns achieved on relevant assets, together with other sources of profit arising from this business.
 In applying the policyholders' share of distributions to provide bonuses, consideration is given to achieving equity between generations of policyholders and equity between the various classes and sizes of policies in force.
-Assumed future bonus rates included in policyholder liabilities were set such that the present value of policyholder liabilities, allowing for the shareholders' right to participate in distributions, equals the value of assets supporting the business.
+Assumed future bonus rates included in policyholder liabilities were set such that the present value of policyholder liabilities, allowing for the shareholders' right to participate in distributions, equals the value of assets supporting the business, however this is now a negative value due to increased maintenance expense and accordingly a zero supportable bonus has been assumed in this valuation.